-Northern Shelf Bioregion MPA Network
+Northern Shelf Bioregion Marine Protected Area Network

-The Government of Canada, Province of BC, and 16 First Nations are working together to develop a network of marine protected areas for the Northern Shelf Bioregion which extends from the top of Vancouver Island (Quadra Island/Bute Inlet) and reaches north to the Canada - Alaska border.
+The Government of Canada, the Province of BC and 18 First Nations are working together to develop a Network of marine protected areas for the Northern Shelf Bioregion which extends from the top of Vancouver Island (Quadra Island/Bute Inlet) and reaches north to the Canada - Alaska border.
 This bioregion has the same footprint as the Pacific North Coast Integrated Management Area.
-The planning process is being developed under the policy direction outlined in the National Framework for Canada's Network of MPAs as well as the Canada-British Columbia MPA Network Strategy.
+The planning process is being developed under the policy direction outlined in the National Framework for Canada's Network of MPAs, the Canada-British Columbia MPA Network Strategy, and is informed by previously developed First Nation marine plans.

-Draft MPA network design scenario 1, which consists of areas proposed for conservation as well as their proposed management measures was shared with non-partnering First Nations, who are not part of the collaborative governance arrangement, and with members of the Network Advisory Committees in February 2019.
-Nations and stakeholders engaged in the review of the draft network design provided substantial input by January 30, 2020.
-A stakeholder forum was held in February 2021/22 Red Sea Urchin Integrated Fisheries Management Plan Page 23 of 37
+Draft MPA network design scenario 1, which consists of areas proposed for conservation as well as their proposed management measures was shared with non-partnering First Nations, who are not part of the collaborative governance arrangement, and with members of the Network Integrated and Ocean Advisory Committees in February 2019.